I wanted to highlight a few Tennis Elbow Exercise Mistakes in this article.

 Not sure what more I can add.

-The treatment and exercises are important but what is equally important is what you do to help yourself recover from the injury.
-This includes looking at what you are doing, looking at your environment, and minimizing things that slow down your injury recovery.
+The treatment and exercises are necessary, but equally important are what you do to help yourself recover from the injury.
+This includes looking at your actions and environment and minimizing things that slow your injury recovery.

 Tennis Elbow Exercise Mistake 3.
 Little Evidence Supporting Stretching

 I know this is going to anger a few people.

-I know you were taught in a course or your instructor at college/university said that you should stretch if you have a client with tennis elbow but the reality is, there is little evidence supporting just doing stretching as the primary activity for tennis elbow.
+I know you were taught in a course, or your instructor at college/university said that you should stretch if you have a client with a tennis elbow.
+Still, the reality is that there is little evidence supporting just doing stretching as the primary activity for tennis elbow.

-Looking at the research, there is more research that supports strengthening for tennis elbow than just stretching.
+Looking at the research, more research supports strengthening for tennis elbow than just stretching.

 My approach is I use both.

 My first preference is to use self-massage in the forearm.
-Then I will use stretching with a focus on addressing the tension in the forearm and the focus on the stretch is very very light.
+Then I will use stretching to address the tension in the forearm, and the focus on the stretch is very light.
 Then I will work on concentric, isometric, and eccentric strengthening.

 There was one article that looked at stretching and strengthening.

 What They Looked At:

-They had 94 subjects (50 men) with chronic epicondylitis were randomly put into three groups: stretching only, concentric strengthening with stretching, and eccentric strengthening with stretching.
+Ninety-four subjects (50 men) with chronic epicondylitis were randomly put into three groups: stretching only, concentric strengthening with stretching, and eccentric strengthening with extension.

-Each group performed their set of exercises for 6 weeks.
-Each group was given instructions on icing, stretching, and avoiding aggravating activities.
+The experiment assigned ice and stretching exercises and limited irritating activities to control for the experiment.
+Each group performed its set of exercises for six weeks.
 Two of the groups got an education on their strengthening protocol.

 There was no significant difference in the outcome of any one of the groups when it related to pain-free grip strength and function.

-The focus of the paper was on exercise but as we saw in the paper above, the activities that someone does have an effect on the long-term outcome of tennis elbow.
-This probably had a bigger factor in the result than they highlighted in their research.
+The paper’s focus was on exercise, but as we saw in the paper above, the activities that someone does affect the long-term outcome of tennis elbow.
+This probably had a more significant factor in the result than they highlighted in their research.